 - Remove form the oven.

-- Add the cranberries or raisins.
-You can add them during the last 5 minutes, but I like to add it when I take it out of the oven.
-Why?
-Because too much baking and they dry out and harden, and sometimes get bitter, especially raisins.
+- Add ½ cup dried cranberries or raisins.
+You can add them during the last 5 minutes, but I like to add it when I take the granola out of the oven because they dry out and harden when baked, and sometimes get bitter, especially the raisins.

 - Let the granola cool completely, moving it around at first so it doesn’t clump too much.